By-products of biogas plants and their applications

 Operating your biogas plant with products and services from PowerUP

 Optimize your biogas plant’s performance with PowerUP’s range of products and services.
-Our selection of gas engine spare parts for MWM® and Jenbacher® ensures your system runs at peak efficiency, while our comprehensive services, including gas engine upgrades and repairs, address any operational challenges swiftly and effectively.
+Our selection of gas engine spare parts suitable for engines like MWM® and INNIO Jenbacher® ensures your system runs at peak efficiency, while our comprehensive services, including gas engine upgrades and repairs, address any operational challenges swiftly and effectively.
 You can even buy a used gas engine or look into our container solution.
 Trust in PowerUP to maintain and enhance your biogas plant, leveraging our expertise for seamless operation and improved productivity.